ellisztamas/evolvienna/index.md

 > How to __publish__ your poster on __figshare__

-<a href="tutorial_figshare.pdf">Click here to open the PDF with the tutorial.</a>
+Click [here](tutorial_figshare.pdf) to open the PDF with the tutorial.

-_Reminder_: If you follow this procedure you are __publishing__ your poster.
+_Reminder_: If you follow this procedure you are effectively __publishing__ your poster.
 If you do not like that, please contact a member of the organizing committee.

 ---